rudidude86/gura-lang.github.io/documents/Introduction.md

 I calls this feature **Implicit Mapping** since it *implicitly* does mapping process.

-This may look like a feature called "vectorization" that has already been adopted by languages and libraries such as MATLAB and NumPy.
+This may look similar with a feature called "vectorization" that has already been adopted by languages and libraries such as MATLAB and NumPy.
+A different point is that Implicit Mapping is not limited to mathematic operations with number values, but it can work with various types of value like string, image and even user-defined one.
-But I've found out Implicit Mapping would work bettern when it cooperates with more sophisticated iterator operations such as **Member Mapping** that can access members of objects coming from an iterator or a list, and repeat functions capable of generating iterators.
+And I've found out Implicit Mapping would be much efficient when it cooperates with more sophisticated iterator operations such as **Member Mapping** that can access members of objects coming from an iterator or a list, and repeat functions capable of generating iterators.
-The idea has motivated me to create a language that has these features as its core.
+These ideas have motivated me to create a brand-new language.

 Before the creation of a new language, I made guidelines described below: